IAnalyzeGenomes/CallVars/README.md

 	- "config.yaml" (Attached in repo, this file lists samples and workflow parameter values.
 You may adjust these per your need.)
 	- "Target.bed" (Attached in repo, this file can be replaced by your target file of interest in BED format.)
 	- "gatkPythonPackageArchive.zip" (Attached in repo, this file is needed while creating a conda environment for running CallVars.)

+**You will need to separately download below directory.
+A google account will be required.**
-	- "dataSourcesFolderHG19" containing below data sources.
+	- "dataSourcesFolder" containing below data sources.
 			Genecode, Clinvar, Gnomad
-	  These data sources can be downloaded using below link (a google account will be required). https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator --> funcotator_dataSources.v1.6.20190124g.tar.gz
+	  These data sources can be downloaded using below link. https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator --> funcotator_dataSources.v1.6.20190124g.tar.gz

 ## Installing and running CallVars on linux Command Line Interface (CLI):